hphelion/documentation/cloudos/prepare.overview.md

 ### Administration Dashboard

 The HP Cloud OS Administration Dashboard enables self-service usage of the cloud.
-HP technologists sometimes refer to the Administration Dashboard as "Skyline."
 Any authorized user can use the Administrative Dashboard to interact with the cloud and build the user's own virtual resources in the cloud.
 The HP Cloud OS
 Administration Dashboard is based on the OpenStack "Horizon" technology; it looks and acts similar to Horizon, but at HP we have added new capabilities, and new user interface workflow features to provide a more streamlined experience with clouds.